jorinvo/me/content/post/grep-and-edit.md

 ---
 date: 2016-01-19T21:22:20+07:00
-summary: I will explain a quick-tip to open files in your editor after you found them using grep.
+description: I will explain a quick-tip to open files in your editor after you found them using grep.
 title: Search with Grep and Edit Files
 ---